BogdanXoxl/todo-vue/README.md

 * **TypeScript Support:** TypeScript enhances code quality and maintainability by adding static types, catching errors early, and providing better developer tooling.

 * **State Manager:** As the app evolves, managing state becomes crucial.
 A state manager simplifies state management, enhancing code organization and reducing bugs.

+* **Composition API:** The Composition API offers a more organized and reusable way to manage component logic, promoting better code structure and maintainability.

+* **Edit functionality:** Allowing users to edit tasks improves the user experience by providing the flexibility to update task details without starting from scratch.

 * **Accessibility Enhancement (a11y):** Prioritizing accessibility ensures that the todo app is usable by everyone, regardless of their abilities.
 By making the app accessible, you're promoting inclusivity, adhering to legal and ethical obligations, and improving the overall user experience for everyone, including those with disabilities.
 This commitment to accessibility aligns with the principles of universal design and responsible development.